jaxsonp/docker-dash/README.md

 ### Description:

-Returns basic information and status of specified app, in json format.
+Returns basic information and status, in json format.
 Under the hood, this method uses the `docker ps` commmand.

 `FACILITY_ID` - Facility-specific identifier
 `APP_NAME` **(Optional)**: Name of app to query, must follow [naming convention](#naming-convention).
 If omitted, will return a list of all apps and statuses.